ykyaol7/ykyaol7.github.io/courses/llm-s25.md

 However, reasoning—the ability to logically infer, plan, and generalize—remains a fundamental challenge that distinguishes them from human intelligence.
-While techniques like Chain-of-Thought prompting and specialized training methods have improved structured reasoning, the extent of LLMs' true reasoning abilities is still uncertain.
+While techniques like Chain-of-Thought prompting and specialized training methods have significantly improved reasoning, the question of whether they can truly replicate human-like reasoning and how to approach it remains open
-In this seminar, we will explore recent advancements in LLM reasoning, critically examine their strengths and limitations, and discuss the challenges in moving beyond pattern recognition toward more robust, human-like reasoning.
+In this seminar, we will explore recent advancements in reasoning with LLMs, including techniques for improving their performance, analyses of how these models reason, and discussions on how to move beyond current approaches.

 ### Prerequisites